Date of Award

 Doctor of Nursing Science

-Mary Jo Clark, PhD, RN, Chairperson; Patricia Roth, EdD, RN; Susan Instone, DNSc, RN, CPNP
+Mary Jo Clark, PhD, RN, Chairperson; Patricia A. Roth, EdD, RN; Susan L. Instone, DNSc, RN, CPNP

-families & family life, homeless shelter, homelessness, nursing, parents & parenting, women
+families & family life, homelessness, homeless shelters, nursing, parents & parenting, women

 Descriptions of parenting in a homeless shelter were obtained from nine single mothers housed in one of two shelters in a major southwestern border metroplex.
 Case study methodology was used to obtain their perspectives on parenting in this unique context.
 Content analysis was used to organize and analyze emerging themes.
 Major themes that emerged from the study were (a) a lack of autonomy, (b) gaining access to material resources, (c) lack of privacy, (d) constant change and insecurity in the environment, (e) differing values, and (e) psychosocial support.